Flone-dnb/silent-server-rs/README.md

 <br>
 This project is at an early stage of development.
 # Build
-Use 'cargo build --release' to build the app.
+Use 'cargo build --release' (requires Rust nightly) to build the app.